FAQ about document registration

-The digital case card describes what the case is about, who is responsible for processing the case, unit/department, and a brief description of the content of the registered document.
+The digital case card describes what the case is about, who is responsible for processing the case, and which unit/department the case belongs to.
 The digital document card describes the document; the content of the document, who sent it/drew it up.

 Shall requests for disclosure of public documents be registered?

 Requests for disclosure of public documents that are denied or subject to confidentiality assessments must always be registered.